 What is the goal of meditation?

 Most of us come to meditation with a specific pain that we think meditation will alleviate.
 We want less tension, less stress, or a less busy mind.
 Then, we hear that the answer is meditation.

 After starting meditation, sometimes the goal subtly shifts.
 Without realizing it, your goal has become “to get better at meditation.”

-But meditation isn’t about becoming excellent at the skill of sitting on a cushion for hours while breathing a certain way.
+But the goal of meditation isn’t to become excellent at the skill of sitting on a cushion for hours while breathing in a certain way.

 Instead, it’s about the skills that come from that practice: skills like awareness, living in the present moment, and building peace.

 In both styles, the skill of awareness is being cultivated.
 Before, you might not have noticed what you were thinking or when your attention was elsewhere.
-When meditating, this skill is what’s being practiced, and that practice extends into your daily life once your meditation session is over.
+When meditating, you’re practicing awareness, and that practice extends into your daily life once your meditation session is over.